BestTimesToVisit.com Logo

 Cost:Varies by route, e.g., Tokyo to Kyoto is around ¥13,000-¥14,000 one-way.
 A Japan Rail Pass can be cost-effective for extensive travel.

-Tip:Book reserved seats in advance, especially during peak seasons (cherry blossom, Golden Week, New Year).
-Download the 'Japan Travel by NAVITIME' app for real-time schedules and route planning.
-Avoid eating smelly food on board; bento boxes are common and expected.
+Tip:Book reserved seats in advance, especially during peak seasons (cherry blossom, Golden Week).
+Download the 'Japan Travel by NAVITIME' app for train schedules and route planning.
+Avoid eating smelly food on board; quiet consumption is appreciated.
 Always queue neatly on the platform markings.

-Cost:Significantly cheaper than the Shinkansen, e.g., Tokyo to Osaka can range from ¥3,000-¥8,000 depending on the bus and seat type.
+Cost:Significantly cheaper than Shinkansen, e.g., Tokyo to Kyoto can range from ¥3,000-¥8,000 depending on the bus and seat type.

 Ferries